U.S. DEPARTMENT OF LABOR

 - AFFECTED POLICY:

-On June 30, 2014, the Secretary of Labor announced that DOL is updating its enforcement protocols and nondiscrimination guidance to clarify that DOL provides the full protection of the federal nondiscrimination laws that it enforces to individuals on the bases of gender identity and transgender status.
+Our workforce and our entire economy are strongest when we embrace diversity to its fullest, and that means opening doors of opportunity to everyone and recognizing that the American Dream excludes no one.1Consistent with this statement, on June 30, 2014, the Secretary announced that DOL is updating its enforcement protocols and nondiscrimination guidance to clarify that DOLprovides the full protection of the federal nondiscrimination laws that it enforces to individuals on the bases of gender identity and transgender status.
 This directive is, therefore, issued to clarify the Office of Federal Contract Compliance Programs’ (OFCCP) interpretation of the nondiscrimination obligation.

 OFCCP enforces Executive Order 11246, as amended, a law that prohibits federal contractors and subcontractors from discriminating on the basis of race, color, religion, sex, or national origin.2 OFCCP interprets the nondiscrimination obligations under Executive Order 11246 in accordance with Title VII of the Civil Rights Act of 1964, 42 U.S.C.
 2000e et seq.
 (Title VII), which prohibits employers from discriminating on the same protected bases.3 This means that OFCCP enforces the nondiscrimination obligations under Executive Order 11246 by following Title VII and the case law principles that have developed interpreting that statute.
 Additionally, since the Equal Employment Opportunity Commission (EEOC) is the lead federal agency responsible for administering and enforcing Title VII, pursuant to Executive Order 12067, OFCCP generally defers to the EEOC’s interpretations of Title VII law.